wdi-sf-september-2014/notes/command_line/README.md

 These notes adapted from @rsofaer's [notes on command line](https://github.com/wdi-sf-jan-2014/notes/blob/master/living_in_the_command_line.md) from the Jan 2014 cohort.

-For the exercise, we will do the [command-line murder mystery](https://github.com/veltman/clmystery)

 # Objective: Living in the Command Line
 Web programmers have to live on the command line.